edgeimpulse/expert-projects/nvidia-deepstream-community-guide.md

 ## Image Classification — DeepStream

+With the Edge Impulse data upload and labeling completed, the next step is to build a computer vision model.

 ### 1. Build and Train Model

 Select the Transfer Learning classification model, which is already pretrained on a larger dataset.
 This speeds up the training process, allowing you to quickly train your own model that will rapidly converge on your dataset.